Skip to content

 Anchored by the AED 30 billion Tasreef deep-tunnel drainage project, AED 25 billion strategic sewerage and treatment upgrades, AED 3.357 billion Hassyan solar-powered desalination, and 6,000 MIG aquifer storage and recovery to secure long-term water services in Dubai.

-Expert Briefing: FAQs
+Expert Analysis: FAQs

-How is Dubai’s water transition funded?
+How is Dubai’s climate-resilient water transition funded?

-What defines the “climate-resilient Dubai” approach?
+What defines Dubai’s climate-resilient approach?

 How does digital intelligence improve performance?